- What's changing?

 For households on the communal bin service:

-Please recycle your cardboard in your blue 4-wheeled bin.
+Please recycle your cardboard in your black bin with blue sticker.

 Find out more in our 'What goes where?' guide.